lux-org/lux/doc/source/reference/config.rst

 Change the vislib type of Lux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can set the :code:`set_vislib` to change whether output type is Vegalite or Matplotlib chart.
+We can set the :code:`plotting_backend` to change whether output type is Vegalite or Matplotlib chart.
 In the following block, we set the vislib to 'matplotlib', therefore the Lux widget will display Matplotlib rendered charts.

 .. code-block:: python

-    lux.config.set_vislib = "matplotlib"
+    lux.config.plotting_backend = "matplotlib"
     df

 .. image:: https://github.com/lux-org/lux-resources/blob/master/doc_img/vislib-1.png?raw=true